agmsb/gcb-private-pools/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------
 ```

-In the build logs, we can see that the `curl` build step completed -- were able to successfully access a private ILB from a build running on Cloud Build Private Pools!
+In the build logs, we can see that the `curl` build step completed -- were able to successfully access a private ILB from a build running on Cloud Build private pools!

 ## Cleanup